 Lack of sufficient levels of taurine has some serious effects that include; central retinal degeneration, heart cardiomyopathy, reproductive failure and sluggish fetal development.

 It is crucial to avoid the irreversible effects of taurine deficiency by feeding your kitty with a diet that is rich in taurine.
 Clinical signs of its deficiency are not apparent right away and therefore by the time they come clear, substantial damage has occurred.
 The deficiency can go undetected for months or even years.

 It is quite clear that the benefits of taurine to you kitty is immense.
-It is prudent to give your cat the right amount of the nutrient in its diet regularly.
+It is prudent to give your cat the right amount of this essential amino acid in its diet regularly with via cat foods or a taurine supplement.
 Do not wait until he or she is extremely sick for you to seek medical intervention.